xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 building a tree out of scanned tokens, which also is a data structure.

-Not only will you have to use data structures when implementing your programming language, but you will have to understand and use them to have a somewhat good time.
+Not only will you have to use data structures when implementing your programming language, but you will have to understand and use them correctly to have a somewhat good time.

 For data structures I can recommend the course [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/) by